frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 Minimalism, especially with clean whiteness and obsessive control over any and all natural, organic characteristics, has strayed far from philosophies that focus on simple living, anti-consumerism, and humility.

-I won't make the case that minimalisms in all forms are morally wrong, I certainly don't believe that; but I will argue that modern uses of minimalism-as-empire and minimalism-to-control-others are.
+And again: I don't make the case that minimalisms in all forms are morally wrong.
+I certainly don't believe that; but I will argue that modern uses of minimalism-as-empire and minimalism-to-control-others are.
 Minimalism, especially in Tufte's data-to-ink ratio, can often become a tool to police the acts of others.

 ### Maximalism, decoration, and embellishment